gavinln/presto-minio/README.md

 cd /vagrant
 ```

-5. Create a directory of Minio object storage (like S3)
+5. Create a directory of Minio object storage (like S3) - May not be needed

 ```
 sudo mkdir /data